danvctr/aws-wireguard-relay/README.md

 After successful deployment, Terraform will output the public IP address of your WireGuard relay.
 The `install_wireguard.sh` script handles the server-side configuration.
 You can then SSH in and configure your WireGuard client to connect to this relay.

-If you have a static IP for your management computer, you can uncomment the "my_ip" section in variables.tf and in the ingress rules of main.tf to have a more enviroment.
+If you have a static IP for your management computer, you can uncomment the "my_ip" section in variables.tf and in the ingress rules of main.tf to have a more secure enviroment.

 ## Files